COLLINS STEWART LONDON BOAT SHOW TO CELEBRATE NATION'S MARITIME HISTORY

-Whether you're a boating novice, marine veteran or you just like playing around on the water, the Collins Stewart London Boat Show is the perfect place to experience the best of the boating world.
-Bursting with new, exciting and interactive things to do and see, the Collins Stewart London Boat Show is a celebration of our island nation featuring everything from seafaring skills through to boat design and coastal life.
-The Collins Stewart London Boat Show takes place from 11-20 January 2008 at ExCeL London.
+Whether you're a boating novice, marine veteran or you just like playing around on the water, the London Boat Show is the perfect place to experience the best of the boating world.
+Bursting with new, exciting and interactive things to do and see, the London Boat Show is a celebration of our island nation featuring everything from seafaring skills through to boat design and coastal life.
+The London International Boat Show returns to ExCeL from 6-15th January 2012, celebrating 58 years of bringing the best of boating to the nation's capital.

 Climb onboard